 - Register with the Department of Social Security to obtain a social security number.
 This process can be done online or in one of their offices.

-- Register with Jobsplus by sending the recruitment form for both the employer and the employees.
-These forms can be obtained from the Jobsplus offices or downloaded from the Jobsplus website.
+- Register with Jobsplus by sending the recruitment form for both the employer and their employees.
+These forms can be found on the Jobsplus website

 - Register with the Inland Revenue Department as self-employed through its customer office or through its website.